sidweb00/Chatpad/README.md

 # Chatpad

+This is a [React.js](https://reactjs.org/) project created with create-react-app.

 This is a Realtime Chat Application with Social Auth and dedicated chat APIs/sockets.

 Created using React and Chat Engine [https://chatengine.io](https://chatengine.io)